Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

  - The software resource monitoring should include  process, docker and core systemd services in the system
  - It should monitor and report the resource usage  through system syslog message
- - The monitoring frame should run as separate service and it should get lanched automatically during bootup.
-By defauilt Add new resource monitoring service  named 'sysmonitor.service'  to systemd service list.
+ - The system monitoring framework should run as separate service and it should get lanched automatically during bootup.
+By defauilt  system monitoring service should get started by default.
  - All the alert message should be sent to syslog

 Resouce Monitoring